-The Adobe Campaign Manager connector requires the following libraries:

-- JSON 20170516 - JSON Web Token

-Before you start, download these libraries and copy them to the /path/to/openidm/lib directory.
+The Adobe Marketing Cloud connector requires the JSON Web Token library.
+Before you start, download this library and copy it to the /path/to/openidm/lib directory.

 You must also configure a new integration on AdobeIO, as shown in the following steps.
 Note that these steps assume a specific version of the AdobeIO user interface.
 For information on the current version, see the corresponding Adobe documentation.